 There are three tones that effective headlines have; preventing a loss, highlighting a benefit, and sparking a question.
 For example, you can show the value in loss prevention with a headline like: “Don’t let a bad spine hold you down – consult our chiropractors now”.
 Alternatively, you can highlight the benefit with: “Live strong in your golden years – let us help you by getting a free quote”.

 A lot of unsuccessful marketers committed the crime of relying on a video to carry an entire landing page.
 Let’s face it; not too many people have the time to sit through a 10-minute video.
 Of course, you can include relevant videos as long as it is less than 1 minute in length.
-Just be sure your landing page does not depend on your videos for conversions.
+Just be sure your landing page does not depend on your videos for lead generation conversions.

 Correcting your landing page mistakes is a step in the right direction.
 Remember that you need constant adjustments and tests to identify what works and what fails.